 Will I write you a good recommendation?

-I am happy to write letters of recommendations for students that I know well.
+I am happy to write letters of recommendations for students that I know well: strong letters are based on detailed evidence.
 Usually this means that you have interacted with me in some way other than just showing up to class—for example, you may have taken multiple undergrad classes with me, taken a graduate seminar, worked in my lab, or made frequent visits to my office hours.
 This is not because I will otherwise write you a negative letter, but rather because the letter would be brief and superficial.
 Admissions committees can spot such letters a mile away, and they will do you more harm than good.
 If I am not able to write you a strong letter, I will let you know up-front.

 How and when to ask for a recommendation